kiran-vuksanaj/MKS22X-FinalProject/README.md

 ### Friday, May 24
-- Emory: Trying to make the map move by dragging; running into some trouble where the map just disappears when I drag
+- Emory: Trying to make the map move by dragging; running into some trouble where the map just disappears when I drag; experimented with moving a box around in a separate file